We are proud partners of animal control agencies

 Over the time that our Admissions team and I have spent working with these partners, we have developed strong relationships and friendships with the staffs of the animal control agencies that we visit.
 We are honored to work with them to make Virginia a more compassionate and caring place for all companion animals.

-Ellen Harrison is our coordinator of transfers.
+Ellen Wills is our coordinator of transfers.
 She first joined the Richmond SPCA as an adoption counselor prior to becoming a member of our Admissions department in 2016.

 After a dog named Evi, who would ultimately become Ellen’s companion, was transferred into our care from Wise County in 2017, Ellen’s passion for bringing pets in need to the Richmond SPCA grew immensely.
 As coordinator of transfers, Ellen has built and fostered strong relationships with government agencies and other private humane groups across the Commonwealth.